BlockTechBuild/NestEGG-Coin-Tipbot-Telegram/README.md

   > `"spam_filter": [5, 60]` means that users cannot perform more than 5 actions per minute.

-### Pandacoin daemon configuration
+### NestEgg coin daemon configuration

-A `pandacoin.conf` file is needed in data directory.
+A `nesteggcoin.conf` file is needed in data directory.

 (sample)